 "The reach of it is very positive," he added.
 "They are a global company and they will be, I'm sure, doing a great deal of business with outside entities coming to Beachwood and being exposed to Beachwood, perhaps for the first time."

-The headquarters has already spurred the development of a boutique hotel in the same business park, and city officials are working with businesses on more commercial development on adjacent properties.
+The headquarters has already spurred the development of and city officials are working with businesses on more commercial development on adjacent properties.

 “Our new Eaton Center campus reflects our commitment to the continued growth of our global power management business, to our people and to Northeast Ohio,” said Alexander M. Cutler, Eaton chairman and chief executive officer in a press release.
 “This reaffirms our century-old commitment to the Cleveland area at a location with the potential for future growth.”

 Eaton, a $16.3 billion company, has about 1,800 employees in 10 Cleveland-area locations and over 100,000 worldwide.